besnik/tutorials/docker-mysql/readme.md

 Note2: mysql now runs inside the container so it is visible *only* to host.
 If you want to expose it outsite of the host to separate servers run image with parameter `-p 3306:3306` that will map mysql port from container to host.

+Note3: use `docker inspect mysql` to determine IP address of the container.

 # How to attach shell to the mysql container or how to open mysql client on container?

 You can connect to the running container using: